 - Visitors shall be prohibited from videotaping and/or otherwise electronically recording district students and staff.
 This policy does not apply to visitors electronically recording school-sponsored events not governed by copyright laws and non-school-sponsored activities and events held on school property.
 The Board may also create an exception to this policy for members of the press.

 - Public visits to classrooms shall not be for the purpose of evaluating teachers, teaching methods, or curriculum.
 Visitors who wish to observe a classroom shall schedule their visits at least 24 hours in advance, according to administrative regulations.
 Visitors shall agree to follow this policy and any administrative regulations governing classroom observation prior to receiving classroom observation privileges.

-- Visitors are required to stop in the main office to sign in and receive a visitor’s badge before proceeding to their intended location in a school building.
-Reasonable notification of sign in requirements shall be conspicuously posted at the entrance to every elementary, middle, or secondary school building within West Fargo Public Schools.
+- Visitors proceeding past the main office during the instructional day are required to sign in via the district’s electronic visitor management system and receive a visitor’s badge before proceeding to their intended location in a school building.
+The badge must be visible at all times; visitors may be stopped by staff members if their badge is not visible.
+Reasonable notification of sign in requirements shall be conspicuously posted at the entrance to every elementary, middle, or secondary school building within West Fargo School District.